townsville/book-1/townsville.md

 "Really?"
 Liperton asked.

 "Yes!
 Really, really!
-Truly, truly!" the neighbor replied.
+Truly, truly!" the neighbor re-replied.

 "It's strange that I'm just now meeting you.
 How long have you been in my neighbor?
 I haven't seen you around."
 Liperton said, still surpised by the sudden sociality of the Townsville that had been empty for so long."